Kikawada-Lab-UT-NARO/Microbiota_Acid_Chironimid/README.md

 - Raw_data directory: Raw data used to create graphs.
 The qzv file can be uploaded to the qiime2 view (https://view.qiime2.org/) for interactive visualisation.

-- V3-V4_16S_rRNA_analyses: A pipeline for analysing Illumina sequencing data and assembling V3-V4 16S rRNA genes is available.
+- V3-V4_16S_rRNA_analyses directory: A pipeline for analysing Illumina sequencing data and assembling V3-V4 16S rRNA genes is available.